Digital Realty Trust (NYSE:DLR) Shares Gap Down on Analyst Downgrade

-Digital Realty Trust, Inc. (NYSE:DLR – Get Free Report) gapped down before the market opened on Friday after TD Cowen lowered their price target on the stock from $122.00 to $120.00.
+Digital Realty Trust, Inc. (NYSE:DLR – Get Free Report)’s share price gapped down prior to trading on Friday after TD Cowen lowered their price target on the stock from $122.00 to $120.00.
 The stock had previously closed at $147.37, but opened at $141.32.
 TD Cowen currently has a hold rating on the stock.
 Digital Realty Trust shares last traded at $145.00, with a volume of 389,866 shares changing hands.

-DLR has been the topic of a number of other research reports.
-Morgan Stanley lifted their price objective on shares of Digital Realty Trust from $100.00 to $108.00 and gave the stock an “equal weight” rating in a research report on Tuesday, April 2nd.
-Deutsche Bank Aktiengesellschaft lifted their price objective on shares of Digital Realty Trust from $143.00 to $145.00 and gave the stock a “hold” rating in a research report on Thursday, May 30th.
-Barclays boosted their target price on shares of Digital Realty Trust from $123.00 to $130.00 and gave the stock an “underweight” rating in a research report on Wednesday.
-Mizuho assumed coverage on shares of Digital Realty Trust in a research report on Thursday, July 11th.
-They set an “outperform” rating and a $170.00 target price on the stock.
-Finally, Wells Fargo & Company boosted their target price on shares of Digital Realty Trust from $155.00 to $170.00 and gave the stock an “overweight” rating in a research report on Tuesday, July 23rd.
-Three analysts have rated the stock with a sell rating, six have given a hold rating, eleven have given a buy rating and one has given a strong buy rating to the stock.
-According to MarketBeat.com, the company currently has a consensus rating of “Hold” and an average price target of $152.20.
+Other research analysts also recently issued reports about the stock.
+BMO Capital Markets raised shares of Digital Realty Trust from a “market perform” rating to an “outperform” rating and raised their price target for the company from $144.00 to $170.00 in a report on Wednesday, June 26th.
+Wells Fargo & Company raised their price target on shares of Digital Realty Trust from $155.00 to $170.00 and gave the company an “overweight” rating in a report on Tuesday, July 23rd.
+Stifel Nicolaus raised their price target on shares of Digital Realty Trust from $165.00 to $175.00 and gave the company a “buy” rating in a report on Friday, July 12th.
+Deutsche Bank Aktiengesellschaft raised their price target on shares of Digital Realty Trust from $143.00 to $145.00 and gave the company a “hold” rating in a report on Thursday, May 30th.
+Finally, HSBC raised their price target on shares of Digital Realty Trust from $115.00 to $118.00 and gave the company a “reduce” rating in a report on Friday, May 3rd.
+Three analysts have rated the stock with a sell rating, six have assigned a hold rating, eleven have assigned a buy rating and one has assigned a strong buy rating to the stock.
+According to MarketBeat, Digital Realty Trust currently has a consensus rating of “Hold” and a consensus target price of $152.20.

 Hedge Funds Weigh In On Digital Realty Trust

 The firm also recently disclosed a quarterly dividend, which was paid on Friday, June 28th.
-Investors of record on Friday, June 14th were paid a $1.22 dividend.
+Investors of record on Friday, June 14th were paid a dividend of $1.22 per share.
 This represents a $4.88 annualized dividend and a yield of 3.35%.
 The ex-dividend date was Friday, June 14th.
-Digital Realty Trust’s dividend payout ratio is currently 135.56%.
+Digital Realty Trust’s payout ratio is currently 135.56%.

 Digital Realty brings companies and data together by delivering the full spectrum of data center, colocation, and interconnection solutions.
 PlatformDIGITAL, the company's global data center platform, provides customers with a secure data meeting place and a proven Pervasive Datacenter Architecture (PDx) solution methodology for powering innovation and efficiently managing Data Gravity challenges.